-Why oh why did some numskull bring this awful plant from China and sick it on us about a century ago?
-Now billions of these evergreen shrubs dot the South like poppy seeds on a roll.
 Birds eat the blue-black berries and poop out the seeds wherever they fly or sit.
-Chinese privet (Ligustrum sinense) grows anywhere it's cold-hardy -- in sun, shade, wet soil, dry soil, woods, fields, and cracks in the road.
-I hate it.
+Chinese privet (Ligustrum sinense) grows anywhere it's cold-hard—in sun, shade, wet soil, dry soil, woods, fields, and cracks in the road.

 Native to South America and released in the South around the same time as kudzu, water hyacinth (Eichhornia crassipes) is to Southern waterways what kudzu is to fields and forests.
-I imagine this plague started when some dope growing a single plant in his aquarium dumped it into a pond, bayou, or lake -- not knowing that it reproduces incredibly fast by seeds and floating plantlets (its population doubles every 6 days).
+It reproduces incredibly fast by seeds and floating plantlets (its population doubles every 6 days).
 It completely hides the surface of still water in short order, making fishing and boating impossible.

-How to kill it: Not gonna sugar-coat it for you -- getting rid of this sucker is tough and often takes years.
+How to Kill It: Not gonna sugar-coat it for you—getting rid of this weed is tough and often takes years.
 If it's growing by itself, spray it with Roundup.
 If it's tangled in other plants that Roundup would kill, you'll have to carefully paint the chemical onto only the field bindweed leaves.
 You'll miss lots of leaves, so repeat applications will be necessary.
 You also need to prevent seeds from sprouting.
 You can do this by applying Preen to the soil in affected areas.